 Vinegar can also be used on any equipment, including coffee makers and washing machines.
 It may also be used to cleanse surfaces and remove buildup from showerheads.

 Why is there an indicated “use by date” for vinegar?

 As a general rule, vinegar has a “use by” date on the label.
 Date focuses on high quality rather than safety.
 Because dates don’t work well for vinegar storage, it’s best not to rely on them.
-The printed date is a promise from the manufacturer that the product will maintain its high quality for the specified amount of time.
+Instead, the printed date is a promise from the manufacturer that the product will maintain its high quality for the specified time.

 Should I freeze vinegar?

 You don’t need to keep vinegar in the freezer because it has an indefinite shelf life.
-Keep in mind that acetic acid breakdown may reduce the vinegar acidity when it is frozen.
-Depending on the type of vinegar you’re using, the freezing point can range from 28 F (-2 C) to as low as 0 F (-32 C).
+However, keep in mind that acetic acid breakdown may reduce the vinegar acidity when frozen.
+Depending on the vinegar you’re using, the freezing point can range from 28 F (-2 C) to as low as 0 F (-32 C).

 However, thawed vinegar can be used in most cooking and salad preparations but should be avoided while pickling.
 Freezing this product in an airtight plastic container is the best solution.
 Afterward, place the packaging in a firm freezer position to avoid spillage.

-Here’s how to properly freeze vinegar should you have the need to do so:
+Here’s how to properly freeze vinegar should you need to do so: